-SEWRPC
+SEWKIC

 (tax levy) Total

 100% 100%

 \$5,000 \$5,000

-\$3,000 \$3,000

-PROJECT 510-4000: SUBDIVISION PLAT REVIEW SERVICES
+PROJECT 510-4000: LAND DIVISION REVIEW SERVICES

-To respond to requests from local governments to determine whether preliminary plats are in conformance with adopted regional plans.
+To respond to requests from local governments to determine whether preliminary plats and certified survey maps are in conformance with adopted regional plans.

-The Commission staff reviewed eight preliminary plats and certified survey maps in the Southeastern Wisconsin Region in 2011.
-The Commission staff expects to review an estimated 10 to 15 preliminary plats and certified survey maps during 2012.
+The Commission staff reviewed 11 preliminary plats in the Southeastern Wisconsin Region in 2012.
+The Commission staff expects to review an estimated 10 to 15 preliminary plats and certified survey maps during 2013.

-Local units of government are advised whether or not submitted applications for subdivisions or land divisions are in conformance with, and serve to implement, regional, watershed, and district plans or plan elements prepared and adopted or under preparation by the Commission.
+Local units of government are advised whether or not submitted applications for subdivisions or certified survey maps are in conformance with, and serve to implement, regional, watershed, and other plans or plan elements prepared and adopted by the Commission.

-The Commission staff, in response to requests from local governments, reviews preliminary subdivision plats and certified survey maps to determine whether they are in conformance with and serve to implement regional, watershed, and district plans or plan elements prepared and adopted or under preparation by the Commission.
+The Commission staff, in response to requests from local governments, reviews preliminary subdivision plats and certified survey maps to determine whether they are in conformance with and serve to implement regional, watershed, and other plans or plan elements prepared and adopted by the Commission.
 Copies of Commission letters are provided to the District Office of the Wisconsin Department of Transportation if the plat abuts a state trunk highway or connecting highway.

 This activity is conducted on an on-going basis.
-The Commission staff will review an estimated 10 to 15 preliminary plats and certified survey maps during 2013.
+The Commission staff will review an estimated 15 to 20 preliminary plats and certified survey maps during 2014.